 - 1 cup almond flour

 In a large bowl, dissolve yeast in warm milk.
 Add butter, applesauce, honey, salt, 1 teaspoon cinnamon, and egg yolk.
 Mix until blended.
 Add almond flour and then whole wheat flour as needed until mixture forms soft dough.
 (You may need a little more or less flour than what is called for in recipe.)
 Turn dough out onto a floured surface and knead 6-8 minutes or until smooth and elastic.
 Place dough in greased bowl, and turn once to grease top.
 Cover with light towel and let rise in warm place 1 1/2 hours or until double.

 Punch dough down and divide into 12 balls.
 Poke a hole in the center of each ball and stretch/shape dough until it forms a bagel shape.
 Let bagels rest for 10 minutes.
 Meanwhile, fill a large pot with water and bring to a boil.
 Drop bagels, 2-3 at a time, into boiling water and boil for 45 seconds to 1 minute each side.
 Remove carefully with a slotted spoon and let drain well on towel.
 Place bagels on lightly greased baking sheet (bagels can be touching).
 Combine Sucanat and the 1 Tablespoon cinnamon in a small bowl and sprinkle evenly over bagels.
-Bake for 20-25 minutes or until golden.
+Bake at 400 degrees Fahrenheit for 20-25 minutes or until golden.

 ~K in the Kitchen